SURYAAKASHTHOTA/UMBC-DATA606-Capstone/docs/Resume.md

 ## Summary

-Highly motivated student seeking an internship opportunity with a forward-thinking and innovative company.
+Highly motivated student seeking a full time opportunity with a forward-thinking and innovative company.
 With a strong foundation in Data Science, I am eager to apply my knowledge and passion to contribute to your team's success.
 My commitment to learning and adaptability allows me to quickly grasp new concepts and work effectively in a collaborative environment.
 I bring excellent communication skills, a proactive work ethic, and a track record of academic excellence.
 Ready to embark on a transformative internship experience that will not only enhance my skill set but also make a meaningful impact on your organization.

 ---